jacobroos87/headroom-studios/README.md

 ### Known errors

+There is an error where the faded quotes that appear over the hero-img stack and display more than one if you leave the browser tab and later return.
+This then goes away and returns to just one quote when the timeout function repeats.
+I haven't found a solution to this error but from the research I've done it seems like the browser changes the way some JS displays if the tab is inactive.

 # DevTools

 Chrome Devtools was used during the development process and used extensively for testing.
 All devices were checked for functionality and visual errors.
 It was also used to target certain elements of the site to check changes before adding them to the code.